cristianoalpigiani/2024-07_usatlasworkshop_tutorial/_episodes/01-accountrequest.md

 <!------------------------------ login via ssh--------------------------------->
 <h2 id="login">Login via SSH</h2>

-Now that you signed up on the Analysis Facility website and uploaded a key, it will take a little bit of time to process your profile and add your account to the system.
-After 10-15 minutes, you ought to be able to login via SSH:
+Now that you signed up on the Analysis Facility website and uploaded a key, it will take a little bit of time to process your profile and add your account to the system. <strong>After 10-15 minutes, you ought to be able to login via SSH</strong>:

 ```bash
 ssh <your_unix_username>@login.af.uchicago.edu